-Consequently, the need to reach unknown audiences encourages local publicity of one’s actions.
+Consequently, the need to reach unknown audiences encourages extensive publicity about an INGOs’ actions.
 (In this way, accountability as resistance can reinforce accountability as transparency).
 For instance, one local development project facilitated the citizens’ adequate monitoring of funds by making grants transferred to local school districts each month public knowledge via local newspapers (O’Dwyer and 2010).
 Such publicity about financial expenditures fostered the capacity of potential beneficiaries to act on that knowledge (enroll in those schools) and to resist the corruption of local officials.
 As can be seen, the overlap between accountability as resistance and accountability as transparency is readily apparent.
-The missing piece of democratic representation, though, refers to the need for institutionalized forms of nay-saying and to use transparence as a way to support resistance to unwanted help.
+The missing piece of democratic representation, though, refers to the need for institutionalized forms of nay-saying and to use transparency as a way to support resistance to unwanted help.
 After all, it can be difficult and time-consuming for donors to evaluate whether money is being spent in the ways that INGOs report, let alone in worthwhile ways.

-So far I have identified three different features of accountability as resistance.
+As can be seen, my discussion of accountability as resistance is not exhaustive.
 At this point, I do not know how or the extent to which these three features of accountability as resistance fit together.
-This paper should be understood as an invitation to discussing the relationship between and resistance.
+This paper should be understood as an invitation to begin discussing the relationship between accountability and resistance—specifically, its role in the creation of new preferences by expanding choices.
 Having choices is crucial to fostering accountability because overreliance on any one institution can create conditions in which you “will take whatever they are willing to give.”
 For this reason, INGOs competition for their NGO partners (surrogates to beneficiaries) can be one way to boost resistance.
 Giving beneficiaries a choice of which INGO to turn to, e.g. rejecting Christian INGOs that make religious conversion a precondition for goods or services.
 If competition among INGOs is beneficial for accountability as resistance, then accountability should not be understood as an exclusively downward process of accountability.

-By calling for INGOs to seek out and support nay-saying, I want to acknowledge an assumption that underlies this form of accountability—namely, the friction and conflict that surround INGO work can be necessary for facilitating responsiveness and self-correction.
+By calling for INGOs to seek out and support nay-saying, I acknowledge an assumption that underlies this form of accountability—namely, the friction and conflict that surround INGO work can be necessary for facilitating responsiveness and self-correction.
 Although there is a lot of pressure to make poverty alleviation, or democracy promotion seem effortless and easy, e.g. “we’re just doing good”, I prefer INGOs to acknowledge the difficulties of and tensions within their work and even the slow speed that some structural changes can sometimes require.
 For instance, the promotion of self-empowerment can come in conflict with certain human rights and substantive commitments generated by INGOs mission statements.
 Instead of presupposing a “single, clear correct standard for measuring INGO activity”, institutions may profit from institutional approaches that “that incorporates some recognition of the plurality of moral views and of the legitimacy of moral disagreement without succumbing to relativism” (Carens, 2006, 262).
 Accountability as resistance seeks to create a space for respecting the moral disagreements among actors by creating ways to reject coercive help.
 Thus, my understanding of accountability as resistance comes from a recognition of the moral messiness and competing conflicts that comes from advocacy in an unequal world as well as the need for an institutional space for difficult discussions and creative approaches to minimizing damage.